Peugeot's turnaround driver, Tavares, faces his biggest challenge

 “If this is getting done now, it’s because Tavares was in the driving seat,” a banking source in France said of the merger discussions between PSA and FCA.

-French-educated Tavares joined Renault in 1981, but gained prominence when he joined Renault’s Japanese partner, Nissan Motor Co Ltd (7201.T), under then-CEO Carlos Ghosn.
+French-educated Tavares joined Renault in 1981, but gained prominence when he joined Renault’s Japanese partner, Nissan Motor Co Ltd, under then-CEO Carlos Ghosn.
 Under Ghosn, Tavares ran Nissan’s North American operations, then became chief operating officer of Renault, and Ghosn’s apparent successor, in 2011.

 But in 2013, Tavares grew tired of waiting for Ghosn to step aside, and said as much in a blunt interview in which he said he would be open to taking a CEO job somewhere else.
 Ghosn dismissed him, and in January 2014, Tavares was hired by then-struggling Peugeot to lead a turnaround.